mo-hunter123/amazon-clone/README.md

 <p>Built an amazon clone creating front-end with React, using Context apis and redux to manage our app's state </p>

 ### Back-end
+<p> create Node.js Rest API with an Express web server </p>
-<p> Used Node to provide the backend environment for the app and Express to handle requests, controllers and models </p>
+<p> Built model, controllers and routes to handle all CRUD operations </p>

 ### DataBase